vc4u2c/nxdev-react-monorepo-tailwind/README.md

 # Show the project dependency graph
 npx nx graph
 npx nx graph --affected

+npx shadcn-ui@latest init
+# √ Would you like to use TypeScript (recommended)? ... no / yes
+# √ Which style would you like to use? » New York
+# √ Which color would you like to use as base color? » Slate
+# √ Where is your global CSS file? ... globals.css
+# √ Would you like to use CSS variables for colors? ... no / yes
+# √ Are you using a custom tailwind prefix eg. tw-?
+(Leave blank if not) ...
+# √ Where is your tailwind.config.js located? ... tailwind.config.js
+# √ Configure the import alias for utils: ... @/lib/utils
+# √ Are you using React Server Components? ... no / yes
+# √ Write configuration to components.json.
+Proceed? ... yes

 # Imposing Constraints with Module Boundary Rules
 # type:feature should be able to import from type:feature and type:ui